 Can I claim my Travel & Subsistence (T&S) expenses?

 To be able to claim any expenses you will need to be able to demonstrate that you are not considered to be under Supervision, Direction or Control (SDC) of any person (working for the end client organisation or agency) in the manner in which you undertake the assignment.

 To help you to clarify your SDC status, Champion Contractors have developed a robust assessment process.
-If it is your intention to claim expenses while using our Plus Pay Service, then you will be issued with an online assessment form to complete as soon as your assignment has commenced.
+If it is your intention to claim expenses while using our Plus Pay Service, then you will be issued with an online assessment form to complete once you have signed and returned your welcome pack documents.

 How do I know if I can claim expenses?